 Some wisdom teeth may erupt smoothly and cause no problems.
 However, if they’re impacted under the gum, they can cause pain, gum infections and in severe cases, damage to your second molar teeth.

 While painkillers may help control mild pain and antibiotics or a saltwater wash can help relieve an infected wisdom tooth, these are short-term solutions.
-This is why, if they’re unable to erupt, we’ll generally recommend a wisdom teeth removal procedure.
+This is why, if they’re unable to erupt, we’ll generally recommend a wisdom teeth removal procedure. it’s recommended to familiarise yourself with common impacted wisdom teeth symptoms.

 Step 1: We’ll take a dental scan